Runtime Enforcement of Programmable Logic Controllers: A Formal language for monitored controllers

 \paragraph*{Controllers} In our setting, controllers are nondeterministic sequential timed processes evolving through three main phases: \emph{sensing} of sensor signals, \emph{communication} with other controllers, and \emph{actuation}.
 For convenience, we use five different syntactic categories to distinguish the five main states of a controller: $\mathbbm{Ctrl}$ for initial states, $\mathbbm{Sleep}$ for sleeping states, $\mathbbm{Sens}$ for sensing states, $\mathbbm{Com}$ for communication states, and $\mathbbm{Act}$ for actuation states.
 In its initial state, a controller is a recursive process \emph{waiting} for signal stabilisation in order to start the sensing phase:

 The main process describing a controller consists of some \emph{recursive process} defined via equations of the form $X = \tick.W$, with $ W \in \mathbbm{Sleep}$; here, $X$ is a \emph{process variable} that may occur (free) in $W$.
-For convenience, our controllers always have at least one initial timed action $\tick$ to ensure \emph{time-guarded recursion}, thus avoiding undesired \emph{zeno behaviours}: each recursive call requires at least one time unit.
-Then, after a determined sleeping period, when sensor signals get stable, the sensing phase can start.
+For convenience, our controllers always have at least one initial timed action $\tick$ to ensure \emph{time-guarded recursion}, { thus avoiding undesired \emph{zeno behaviours}~\cite{Zeno}: the number of untimed actions between two $\tick$-actions is always finite.} Then, after a determined sleeping period, when sensor signals get stable, the sensing phase can start.

 During the sensing phase, the controller waits for a \emph{finite} number of admissible sensor signals.
 If none of those signals arrives in the current time slot then the controller will \emph{timeout} moving to the following time slot (we adopt the TPL construct $\timeout{\cdot}{\cdot}$ for timeout).
 The syntax is the following: